The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||12 miles (19 km)|

-Trains from Wolverhampton to Birmingham cover the 12 miles (19 km) long route taking on average 21 min with our travel partners like West Midlands Railway, Avanti West Coast, Arriva Trains Wales or Cross Country.
-Normally, there are 50 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £6, you can find the cheapest train ticket for as low as £6.
+Trains from Wolverhampton to Birmingham cover the 12 miles (19 km) long journey taking on average 19 min with our travel partners like Transport for Wales, West Midlands Railway, Cross Country, Avanti West Coast or London Midland.
+Normally, there are 128 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £5, you can find the cheapest train ticket for as low as £3.
 Travellers depart most frequently from Wolverhampton and arrive in Birmingham New Street.

-CrossCountry is a fast speed train company in the United Kingdom and for your next train from Wolverhampton to Birmingham you can choose between Standard Class and First Class tickets on Omio.
+CrossCountry is a fast speed train company in the United Kingdom and for your next train between Wolverhampton and Birmingham you can choose between Standard Class and First Class tickets on Omio.

 If you're planning on taking the train from Wolverhampton to Birmingham, you'll be glad to know there are numerous direct trains travelling between these two destinations every day.
 The distance covered by these journeys is roughly 12 miles (19 km) and the average time for a direct trip is around 23min.
 All of the trains travelling these routes start at Wolverhampton Station and travel to Birmingham New Street Station and are operated by several train companies including Avanti West Coast and Cross Country.